Julielmnt/Numerical_Project/README.md

-# Numerical_Project
+# Google Earth engine Streamlit interface
-Google Earth engine Streamlit interface
+Project to create a Streamlit Interface to visualise and analyse maps from Google Earth.